vchitlur/bosh-oracle-cpi-release/docs/readme.md

 ## Before you begin

 * Make sure that you have access to Oracle Cloud Infrastructure.
 See [OCI Concepts Documentation](https://docs.us-phoenix-1.oraclecloud.com/Content/GSG/Concepts/concepts.htm) to learn about these concepts.
-* Set up an environment.
-See [Initializing a Cloud Foundry / BOSH deployment](https://github.com/oracle/terraform-oci-cf-install)
+* Install Terraform and deploy BOSH Bastion using Terraform.
+This is required for deploying BOSH director and Cloud Foundry.
+See [Initializing a Cloud Foundry / BOSH deployment](https://github.com/oracle/terraform-oci-cf-install).
 * Deploy  [BOSH Director](deploy_director.md) on OCI
 * Install [BOSH CLI v2](https://bosh.io/docs/cli-v2.html#install) to run BOSH commands. (----check bosh director, there are install instructions for CLI.)